orieasterly/portfolio/README.md

 <details>
   <summary><strong>Tools Used:</strong></summary>

-  - Microsoft Power Query and Power Pivot for data processing, analysis and interactive data visualization and dashboard creation.
+  - Microsoft Power Query and Power Pivot for data processing, analysis, and interactive data visualization and dashboard creation.

 </details>

 <details>
   <summary><strong>Outcome:</strong></summary>

-  The innovative Labor Dashboard provided the company with a timeline-based, dynamic overview of labor efficiency and cost performance.
-Stakeholders could make informed decisions based on the insights gained, leading to ongoing improvements in productivity and cost-effectiveness.
+  The innovative Labor Dashboard provides the company with a timeline-based, dynamic overview of labor efficiency and cost performance.
+Stakeholders can make informed decisions based on the insights gained, leading to ongoing improvements in productivity and cost-effectiveness.

 </details>

 # 2. SKU Listings Dashboard - May 2020 - June 2023

 ## Objective
-Developed an SKU Listings Dashboard to provide comprehensive analysis of each SKU's cost and its impact on profitability.
-Extracted valuable insights by transforming information from sales reports, profit and loss statements, and cost of goods sold (COGs), impact of labor costs and discounts.
+Develop an SKU Listings Dashboard to provide a comprehensive analysis of each SKU's cost and its impact on profitability.
+Extract valuable insights by transforming information from sales reports, profit and loss statements, and cost of goods sold (COGs), the impact of labor costs and discounts.
 The primary goal is to analyze the cost breakdown for each SKU, tracing the values from sales revenue to net profit.

 <details>
   <summary><strong>Key Features:</strong></summary>